lazylazylazy/stackable/README.md

 ## License

-Bookable is released under the <a href="https://github.com/mfisher90/stackable/LICENSE.txt">MIT License</a>.
+Stackable is released under the <a href="https://github.com/mfisher90/stackable/blob/master/LICENSE.txt">MIT License</a>.

+Written as a Final Project for <a href="http://www.makersacademy.com/">Makers Academy</a>.